-Staplers were formed in 1958 in Hitchin, Hertfordshire.
+Staplers was formed in 1958 in Hitchin, Hertfordshire.

 The name was chosen because of Hitchin's history as a wool market or 'staple' town.
 Much of the wealth of Hitchin in times past came from the wool trade and evidence of this can be seen in the Hitchin Parish church, St Mary's.